PrefPy/prefpy/README.md

 Installation
 ============

+- Use of MATLAB optimization in this package requires Python 3.4 due to lack of support yet for Python 3.5 by the MATLAB Engine

-Install by running setup.py with Python 3.5 with the command
+Install by running setup.py with Python 3.4 (or greater) with the command

     python3 setup.py install